PivotBuddy

 Common CEO Mistakes

-• Treating board as adversaries: They want you to win—that's how they make money
+• Treating the board as adversaries: They want you to win--that is literally how they make money.
+Approach the relationship as a partnership, not a negotiation.

-• Only sharing good news: Destroys trust when problems surface
+• Only sharing good news: This destroys trust when problems eventually surface (and they always do).
+Proactive transparency about challenges builds credibility and invites helpful input.

-• No clear asks: End each meeting with what you need
+• No clear asks: End each meeting with specific requests for board help.
+Directors cannot add value if they do not know what you need.

-• Ignoring the chair: The chair is your key governance partner
+• Ignoring the board chair: The chair is your key governance partner and often mediates between management and other directors.
+Build a strong relationship with whoever fills this role.

 Board Meeting Cadence